Via Labicana Augustus: Iconography

+Despite looking youthful in this portraiture, Augustus, who had been born in 63 BCE, would have been 51 by the time he gained the position of Pontifex Maximus in 12 BCE.
+Being the first emperor of the Imperial Rome, Augustus instilled an idealogical theme to the medium of portraiture through the use of Hellenistic and heroic features.
+This idealistic portraiture type would continue through the Augustan and Julio-Claudian periods, emphasizing youthfulness, beauty, and benevolence to gain the likeness of the Roman populace.

 Pontifex Maximus

 Via Labicana Augustus Pontifex Maximus is a title which means chief high priest.
 Before Augustus, this title had been given to the ruler of the Collegium Pontificum (College of Pontiffs).
 This collection of people was made of religious priests of the Roman state and distinguished politicians, and were ruled over by the Pontifex Maximus.

-In 27 C.E., Gaius Octavius inherited the position of power in Rome after the assassination of Julius Caesar.
-He was granted many titles under his rule, such as Augustus (the greatest or most venerable) and primus inter pares (the first among equals).
-The Roman Republic was ended at the start of Augustus' rule, and the birth of the Roman Empire began.
+Following the assassination of Julius Caesar in 44 B.C., a period of unrest and civil war began, ending with the defeat of Mark Antony and Cleopatra at Actium in 31 B.C..
+In 27 B.C., with Octavian as the undisputed ruler of Rome, the Senate granted him titles Augustus and primus inter pares (the first among equals).
+Augustus' rule marked the end of the Roman Republic, and the birth of the Empire.
 Augustus became the Pontifex Maximus when Lepidus, the previous Pontifex Maximus, died in late 13 or early 12 BCE.
-As Pontifex Maximus, he had his religious responsibilities, but this title also game him imperial power over the Roman religion.
+As Pontifex Maximus he had his religious responsibilities, but this title also game him imperial power over the Roman religion.